ayoisaiah/ayoisaiah.github.io/_drafts/2016-08-01-vuejs-todo-app.md

 We are going to build a simple to-do list app with the following user stories:

-1. User can add a single list item at a time
+1. User can add a single todo item at a time
 2. User can delete a single item
 3. User can clear the whole list
-4. User can mark items as completed
+4. User can mark single items as completed

-It's always a good idea to break down projects into single actionable steps becaue it will help you
+5. User can mark all items as completed

+It is considered best practice to always break down complex tasks into small sequential steps that can be completed in succession because it reduces the tendency to feel overwhelmed and exhausted as is the case when battling with large chunks of work.

 I'm going to explain how each feature was implemented step-by-step so hopefully you should have a good understanding of how everything works together at the end of this tutorial.